krekhovx/ioquake3-linux-install/README.md

 ## Installation
 <u>The script **install.sh** does not install files to the root filesystem; it
-only operates locally within the current project directory.</u>
+only operates locally within the current directory.</u>

 - Before installation, make sure that your machine has internet access.